The Feast of St. Stephen ~ First Martyr ~ December 26, 2022

-On December 26, — the second day of Christmas –we usually celebrate St. Stephan’s Feast, but he got bumped by the Feast of the Holy Family.
-Nevertheless, I think the lessons he teaches us are too important to be passed by; so I am publishing it for you a couple of days late.
-Monday is the third day of Kwanzaa (African-American).
-May we earn about our own and each other’s celebrations.
+On December 26, — the second day of Christmas –we celebrate St. Stephan’s Feast.
+Monday is also the first day of Kwanzaa (African-American).
+May we learn about our own and each other’s celebrations.
 It’s easy, just Google the word Kwanzaa.

-For us Christians the mystery of Incarnation (God-becoming-human in the person of Jesus Christ) needs more than one day to celebrate.
-Here is the second day of Christmas: The Catholic liturgy centuries ago placed the feast of St. Stephen, the first martyr, the day after Jesus’ glorious feast to show that our faith is not sentimental but requires of us heroic, sacrificial love.
-Stephen fearlessly witnessed in court (the word martyr means witness) his conviction that Jesus is the Messiah, knowing that his testimony was his death sentence.
+For us Christians the mystery of the Incarnation (God-becoming-human in the person of Jesus Christ) needs more than one day to celebrate.
+The Catholic liturgy centuries ago placed the feast of St. Stephen, the first martyr, the day after Jesus’ glorious feast to show that our faith is not sentimental but requires of us heroic, sacrificial love.
+Stephen fearlessly witnessed in court (the word martyr means witness) his conviction that Jesus is the Messiah, knowing that his testimony would be his death sentence.

 Stephen, filled with grace and power, was working great wonders and signs among the people.
 Certain members of the so-called Synagogue of Freedmen, Cyrenians, and Alexandrians, and people from Cilicia and Asia, came forward and debated with Stephen, but they could not withstand the wisdom and the spirit with which he spoke.